233: Jim Harter, author of It’s the Manager, discusses valuable research-based insights for small business leaders.

 Jim tells about his inspiration and how they influenced him to connect to his potential.
 [01:45]

-Can you think of a way that understanding had affected your life?
+Can you think of a way that this understanding has affected your life?
 [02:39]

-When people have meaning work to do they gotta pursue that could make a difference in their self-importance.
+When people have meaningful work to do they gotta pursue that which could make a difference in their self-importance.
 [03:02]

 It's so important that organizations think beyond their own workplace; they think about setting people up for success down the road...so they can know their strengths and pursue something that gives them energy.
 [04:33]

 What are some ways that small businesses can help bring about the people from your people?
 [05:47]

 An organization should have a clearly articulated mission & purpose [06:25]